free-doughnuts/programs_terraform/README.md

  terraform apply -var-file="punchvars.tfvars"
 ```

+> [!TIP]
+>
-## Logs Information
+>> Logs Information:
+>
-- On each Terraform apply, terraform creating \ updating .tfstate file
+>> On each Terraform apply, terraform creating \ updating .tfstate file
+>
-- This help Terraform to know which resources are under its control and when to update or destroy them
+>> This help Terraform to know which resources are under its control and when to update or destroy them
+>
-- The recomendation is to store the .tfstate files in a place where it will not be lost or damaged
+>> The recomendation is to store the .tfstate files in a place where it will not be lost or damaged
+>
-- This is the reason I added s3-bucket as a "backend" in main.tf file of each service
+>> This is the reason I added s3-bucket as a "backend" in main.tf file of each service
+>
-- This action make sure that .tfstate file will be automaticaly saved in s3-bucket and not in our local pc
+>> This action make sure that .tfstate file will be automaticaly saved in s3-bucket and not in our local pc

-## Conntecing to AWS
+> [!IMPORTANT]
+>
+>> About Connecting to AWS:
+>
+>
-- I recommended to not add `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` to the TFs, this is a BIG NO NO !
+>> I recommended to not add `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` to the TFs, this is a BIG NO NO !
+>
-- The recomendation is to use the Provider Vault to store your ACCESS & SECRET keys.
+>> The recomendation is to use the Provider Vault to store your ACCESS & SECRET keys.